hemelb-codes/hemelb/doc/user/geometry-tool.md

 Test dependencies:
 - pytest
-- hlb (NB: this must be compiled with the same version of numpy as used above)
+- hlb (Note: this must be compiled with the same version of numpy as used above)

 ## Conda install

-VMTK is hard to build yourself but is easily installed via Conda, so we present this process here.
+VMTK is hard to build yourself but is easily installed via Conda.
+So we present this process here.

 ### Virtual enviroment setup